leodeslf/leaf/src/content/notes/ux/ux_foundations_ixd.md

 #### Frequency of Reinforcement

-* New behaviors can be learned quickly if they are reinforced immediately after every occurence.
+* New behaviors can be learned quickly if they are reinforced immediately after every occurrence.
 * In real life, most reinforcement is not this predictable and consistent.
 * Reinforcement is still effective even if it is not delivered for every behavior.